 Strange creatures inhabiting an abandoned train station.
 When Mario chases them off to throw a switch, the creatures stow away on the train he is riding and take all of the passengers hostage, growing into a multi-tentacled monster.
 The Smorg flee the train when defeated.

 Giant Space Flea from Nowhere: Originally, Smorg was something Beldam sent after Mario (you were supposed to fight the Sirens in Riverside Station), but this was cut, leaving Smorg's appearance a damn near Big Lipped Alligator Moment.
-Using this information, just believe that the Sirens summoned this thing off-screen behind the scenes.
+Using this information, just believe that the Sirens summoned this thing off-screen.

 A member of a race called Punis.
 A headstrong little guy that is apparently intended to lead the tribe one day.
 He doubts himself and, when the X-Nauts invade his home, he enlists Mario's help to get rid of them.